 Timing: 09.00 AM- 05.30 PM on all days of the week.

 Price: Rs.
 25 for Indians and Rs.
 300 for foreigners.

 Located at an elevation of 4,600 feet, the Rajgad Fort is an idyllic stoppage point for history and nature lovers alike.
 Although the fort was supposedly built during the Medieval Period in India, it is mostly associated with the Maratha Dynasty, being the birthplace of Shivaji’s Son.

 Apart from its historical and cultural significance, Rajgad is popular among tourists and locals for its lush green setting.
-The Fort is a perfect destination to arrange picnics with friends or family, and is also a popular trekking destination.
+The Fort is a perfect destination and comes under kids entertainment places in Pune one can also arrange picnics with friends or family, and is also a popular trekking destination.

 Address: Balekilla Road, Pune, Maharashtra 412213